snow-hai/Libadwaita-KDE/README.md

 - ✘ Purple
 - ✘ Grey

-**Notes:** Needs lots more adjusting, once finished for dark mode, will port to accurate light mode theme too, and all accent colors.
+**Notes:** Needs adjusting of sizing of checkbox and radio buttons (if possible without creating issues), needs adjusting for more round menuitems and more round menubar items.